 Ranking the Scream films from best to worst

-The Scream (1996-2026) series has aged like fine wine over time.
-Spearheaded by the duo of director Wes Craven and writer Kevin Williamson (4 out of 6 films), it is (mostly) consistent, packed with memorable performances and unique segments that emphasize psychological horror blended together to give birth to a well executed meta commentary on the slasher genre and the contemporary pop culture.
-At its best, Scream (1996) defined a generation.
-At its worst, it has still something to say and entertain with its whodunit mystery and thus, we rank all the Scream films from worst to best!
+The Scream (1996-2026) movies have aged like fine wine over time.
+Spearheaded by the duo of director Wes Craven and writer Kevin Williamson (4 out of 7 films), the series is (mostly) consistent, packed with memorable performances and unique stalk-and-slice segments that emphasize psychological horror and tension to give birth to a well-executed meta commentary on the slasher genre and the contemporary pop culture.

 Budget and box office